alfie-ns/1003-CW/README.md

 ## Report

 - [X] **Create a VS C# command line project called BinarySearchTree.** The implementation **must use the Program.cs file** available on the DLE in the Assessment section.
 This file has been modified from the implementation provided for the worksheet on Binary Search Trees.
-- [X] Test final codebase compiles on VS !!!
+- [X] Test codebase compiles on VS !!!

 ### BST/AVL Functions 58 Marks [X]